HSG-AIML/HSG-AIML.github.io/_posts/2024-06-12-Parameter_Efficient_Self_Supervised_Geospatial_Domain_Adaptation.markdown

 Additionally, SLR adapter facilitate few-shot learning through their scaling vectors, which can be adjusted effectively on very small datasets.
 We also find that self-supervised training of the adapters before supervised fine-tuning improves downstream performance, even without access to additional unlabeled data.

 ## Conclusion
 We present a new method to adapt foundation models to unseen modalities while avoiding costly fine-tuning.
-This enables supervised training of large models with a limited number of labeled samples.
+This enables supervised training of large models with a limited number of labeled samples and improves downstream performance on new modalities.